Football: Arsenal give Wenger reason to smile with West Ham hammering

 But there were only sporadic chants of "there's only one Arsene Wenger" from the home support, whilst, continuing a trend in recent home games, empty seats could be seen around the Emirates.

-"My love and support for Arsenal will last forever and I urge our fans to stand behind the team so we can finish on a high," said Wenger in his programme notes.

-Wenger had named a strong side with only Petr Cech, Jack Wilshere and Mesut Ozil missing from the expected XI to face Atletico in midweek.
+He named a strong side against West Ham with only Petr Cech, Jack Wilshere and Mesut Ozil missing from the expected XI to face Atletico in midweek.

-However, amidst a surprisingly low-key atmosphere in the circumstances, West Ham's greater need for the points shone through with a bright start.
+However, amidst a surprisingly low-key atmosphere in the circumstances, the visitors' greater need for the points shone through with a bright start.

 Marko Arnautovic was denied from a narrow angle by David Ospina before Cheikhou Kouyate's looping header came back off the top of the crossbar.